PUT-JUG/lab-tasfrs/src/Node creation and message processing.md

 ## Tasks

 1. Perform the following test.
-Edit the sample code from the "Node Creation" subsection by commenting out the line containing `rclpy.spin(node)`.
+Edit the sample code from the "Creating a node" subsection by commenting out the line containing `rclpy.spin(node)`.
 Observe the effect and consider what the purpose of this line of code is.

 2. Based on the example from the "Adding a subscriber" subsection, write a subscriber to the camera image in the object version.